Close-Encounters-Corps/EDMC-Triumvirate/README-EN.md

 After the pilot will write in the game chat command "/sos" (in any case), the plugin will form and transmit to the faction discord chat* (in a dedicated channel) a data packet with the location, amount of fuel, location and time to empty tank.
 Thanks to this data, a pilot in a dangerous situation will be able to get fuel and refuel in time.

 ATTENTION: One request is enough, spamming requests will lead to their complete ignoring.
 After a single request, you need to go to the game menu and contact the Close Encounters Corps discord server to find out which pilot responded to your request.
+Requests from the "beginner" list systems are not accepted, due to the impossibility of arriving at them.

 \*If you are an independent pilot (according to the plugin), your request for help will be forwarded to Close Encounters Corps.